 - Both noise and light disrupt sleep.
 During the sleep period, minimize noise, such as all night TV or radio, light, and temperature extremes.
 Use earplugs, window blinds, an electric blanket or air conditioner as necessary.

-- Room temperature should not exceed 75 degrees or go below 54 degrees.
+- The room temperature should not exceed 75 degrees or go below 54 degrees.

 - The steady hum of an AC or fan (“white noise”) may help by obscuring other noises.
 Sleep in another room if disturbed by your bed partner’s snoring or restlessness.